Edriv-DS/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 1. In Select platform dropdown select Windows 64-bit.
 Then click Download.

 1. Within the Remote Desktop session to **az30410a-vm1**, in Microsoft Edge, navigate to the [Azure portal](https://portal.azure.com), and sign in by using the **az30410-aaduser1** user account you created the previous exercise.
-When prompted, specify the full user name you recorded and the **Pa55w.rd1234** password.
+When prompted, specify the full user name you recorded and the password of your choice (**&lt;YOUR PASSWORD&gt;**).

 1. In the Azure portal, search for and select **Azure Active Directory** and, on the **Adatum Lab | Overview** blade, select **Azure AD Connect**.